XP-NETWORK/documentation/docs/Multibridge/overview-and-structure.md

 # Overview & Structure

+The old bridge version 1.0 is available at https://bridge.v1.xp.network/<br/>

 ![Bridge](../../static/img/52.Bridge.png)

 We have developed the first and only cross-chain NFT Bridge which enables the exchange of NFTs between the following chains, with more to follow: